kononir/IHS-by-Car/README.md

 5) ./prepare.sh
 6) ./run.sh (to run sctp and scweb)

-If there is problem with "tornado", then type in terminal:
+If there is problem with "tornado" package, then type in terminal:
+1) pip install tornado==5.1.1
-- pip install numpy==1.16
+2) pip install numpy==1.14.6

 To rebuild base input "./build_kb.sh"